semeguze/TravelocityFinalExam/README.md

 ## Thank you

-Thank you guys for this Academy!
+Thank you guys for this course!

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_